Prelf1992/mlops-template-repository/README.md

 * Commit 235: Test: Fix bug in algorithm to resolve issue. at 2025-07-07 15:39:07
 * Commit 236: Test: Update documentation for data model for faster execution. at 2025-07-08 17:56:55
 * Commit 237: Test: Refactor code in algorithm for faster execution. at 2025-07-08 09:56:05
+* Commit 238: Perf: Optimize performance of component to support new requirements. at 2025-07-09 15:52:43